OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 ## Edit one cell at a time

 You can edit individual cells by hovering your mouse over that cell.
-You should see a tiny blue button labeled "edit".
+You should see a tiny blue button labeled “edit.”
 Click it to edit the cell.
 That pops up a window with a bigger text field for you to edit.
 You can change the data type of that cell, and you can apply these changes to all identical cells (in the same column), using this pop-up window.

 You will likely want to avoid doing this except in rare cases - the more efficient means of improving your data will be through automated and bulk operations.